trst1690/Project_3_UofM/README.md

 LEAFLET JAVASCRIPT LIBRARY

 We used Leaflet Javascript Library to create two additional map visualizations and a bar chart.
 One Leaflet map visualization contains markers for all 470 National Park sites.
 The markers are color coded depending on the designation of the park (e.g., trail, monument, park, etc.).
 Clicking on a marker will enable a popup with respective site’s full name, designation type, and list of activities available.
+We also created a similar map divided into four regions (East, West, Midwest, & South) using L.geoJSON to create a layer for state boundaries.
+This map has hover-over functionality, zoom feature, and descriptive popups for markers with park description, weather info, and url link to the park website.

 JAVASCRIP